snownisha/aDMe-Assignment/README.md

 ## Important Notes
 Ensure you have Node.js installed and this assignment was tested on Node.js version 20.16.0.

+# Pagination
 <img width="781" alt="image" src="https://github.com/user-attachments/assets/a937a688-7187-48aa-a14c-a1089183747d">

+The gallery uses the **"Load More"** button for pagination.
+Here’s how it works:
+1. **Initial Load**: The gallery starts by loading a set of images from the API.
+2. **Load More Button**: A "Load More" button is provided at the bottom of the gallery.
+Clicking this button fetches the next set of images from the API.
+3. **Incremental Loading**: Each click on the "Load More" button increments the page number, which triggers a new fetch request to load additional images.
+4. **Appending Images**: New images are appended to the existing list of images, so previously loaded images remain visible while new ones are added.